Extended Workforce Policy - Procedural Guideline

 In accordance with the Protection of Vulnerable Groups (Scotland) Act 2007, a member of staff/worker who is to carry out ‘regulated work’ (as defined by the Act) must undertake a PVG Scheme record check in order to confirm that they are not barred from working with children and/or protected adults.
 The member of staff/worker will be notified accordingly where work has been identified as ‘regulated’.
 Further guidance can be found in the Protection of Vulnerable Groups Scheme Policy.

-4. Engagement to high-volume roles - GTAs/ Demonstrators
+4. Engagement to high-volume roles - PHD Student (Tutor)/ Demonstrators

 4.1 The University of Glasgow is committed to providing its postgraduate students with the opportunity to carry out tutoring and demonstrating as part of their early career development, and to providing the necessary training and support to fulfil these important duties.

-4.3 Recruitment and selection is managed at a local level and School Administration should work with Local HR to agree the appropriate contracts and number of hours to offer.
+4.5 Recruitment and selection is managed at a local level and School Administration should work with their local P&OD team to agree the appropriate contracts and number of hours to offer.

-4.4 School Administration are responsible for carrying out the pre-employment/Right to Work Checks (see section 3.5 above).
-Guidance on Tier 4 Controls is available in the attached document: Tier 4 Controls - June 2018.
+4.6 School Administration are responsible for carrying out the pre-employment/Right to Work Checks as per the Home Office Right to Work Checklist (see section 3.5 above).

-4.5 In line with these controls, if the individual is on a visa you must ensure that they are not scheduled to work more than the number of hours allowed by their visa (typically 20 in any single week).
+4.7 In line with these controls, if the individual is on a visa it must be ensured that they are not scheduled to work more than the number of hours allowed by their visa (typically 20 in any single week).
 Note that this is not an average and includes all work.

-It is therefore essential that you ask the individual whether they have other work, especially if that is at the University, and agree with them how to manage their total hours.
+It is therefore essential that individuals are asked whether they have other work, especially if that is at the University, and agreement should be reached on how to manage their total hours.
 Subsequently, the person responsible for scheduling the work must be made aware of these restrictions.

-- GTAs and Demonstrators will typically be paid via timesheets for both contracted and additional hours.
+4.9 PHD Student (Tutors) and Demonstrators will typically be paid via timesheets for both contracted and additional hours.
 Even where the hours are guaranteed to be regular (e.g. 6 hours per week) it typically still makes sense to pay by timesheets as contracts extend over holidays when no hours are worked.
 Hence it would only be by agreed exception that you would pay via the payroll as we would for regular part-time employees.
-If you wish to pay via payroll please discuss first with your College/US Head of HR who will liaise with the central Recruitment Team prior to a decision being made.
+If you wish to pay via Payroll please discuss first with your College/US Head of P&OD who will liaise with the central Recruitment Team prior to a decision being made.

-- GTAs and Demonstrators should be encouraged to claim hours on a timely basis, regularly each month and reminded of the payroll deadlines.
+4.10 PHD Student (Tutors) and Demonstrators should be encouraged to claim hours on a timely basis, regularly each month and reminded of the payroll deadlines.
 A schedule of anticipated work should be shared with each employee to enable them to claim accurately and for the approver to review accordingly.
-All approved work should be paid so it is important that arrangements are clear within the School/RI in terms of who is permitted to offer work.
+All approved work should be paid so it is important that arrangements are clear within the School in terms of who is permitted to offer work.

 5. Hours & Payment Administration

-Hourly paid employees and workers are paid for hours worked, where there is a requirement for work to be undertaken, subject to prior authorisation and approval by the Head of School/RI/Service.
+Hourly paid employees and workers are paid for hours worked, where there is a requirement for work to be undertaken, subject to prior authorisation and approval by the Head of School/Service.

-For hourly paid colleagues engaged in tutoring and graduate teaching related activities, this includes being paid agreed appropriate time for preparation, administration and marking in addition to their teaching or class contact time.
-The table below indicates the amount of time which should be applied to a range of teaching/tutoring and teaching support related activities for which payment should be processed at School/RI/Service level accordingly.
+Colleagues should be fairly paid for the work that they do, reflecting both the contribution and the time spent on associated activities.
+For hourly paid colleagues engaged in tutoring and graduate teaching-related activities, this includes being paid agreed appropriate time for preparation, administration and marking in addition to their teaching or class contact time.
+The table below indicates the amount of time which should be applied to a range of teaching/tutoring and teaching support-related activities for which payment should be processed at School/Service level accordingly.
 Payment for demonstrating related work and any other exceptional activities is based on actual hours worked and the nature of this work does not normally involve significant preparation, administration, etc.

 |Type of Work||Payment||Comments||Timesheet Category|